Verification

 Basic verification

-Pass a receipt JWS string and the issuer URL.
-The verifier fetches the issuer's JWKS automatically.
+Pass a receipt JWS string and the issuer's public key. verifyLocal() auto-detects wire version.

 });